WA Government Architecture Decision Records

 - Meets compliance and auditing requirements

-- Security exposure from manual secret handling
+- Security exposure from manual handling

 Trade-offs: